backand/angular-yeoman-todos/README.md

         throw new Error('Please create todo only for yourself.');
 	  return {};
   ```
-  In the *name your action* input box enter *Validate current user on create* and save the action.
+8. In the *name your action* input box enter *Validate current user on create*
+9. Save the action.

+### Modifying the Update Action for Todo Objects

-  a very similar verification is needed in the update of a *todo* item.
-The differece is that we also need to validate that users with *User* role do not change the creator of the todo.
+A similar modification needs to be made for when a *todo* item is updated.
+The only differece here is that we also need to validate that users with *User* role cannot change the creator of the *todo* item.
+To make the modifications for the Update action, perform the following steps:

-  click on the *New Action* button, on the *Select Trigger...*, select *Update - during data saving before it is committed*.
-Leave the *Input Parameters* empty and in the *Type* select *Server side javascript code*.
-A text area for javascript code will show.
+1. Click on the *New Action* button
+2. In the *Select Trigger...* dropdown, select *Update - during data saving before it is committed*
+3. Leave the *Input Parameters* empty
+4. In the *Type* dropdown, select *Server side javascript code*.
+A text area containing a JavaScript function will be displayed.
-  In the javascript text area, please enter the following code:
+5. Enter the following code as the body of the provided JavaScript function:
   ```javascript
     // if the current user has an *Admin* role then he is allowed to update a todo for other users if (userProfile.role == "Admin")